-Figure 2.)
-On the other hand, we can fetch the correct local rotation from the face descriptions in the mesh description file (PLY, see below) when the following two conditions are met: First, all the faces must be described with a consistent orientation, either clockwise or counter-clockwise, as viewed from one side.
-Second, the design should not contain any vertex with two incident holes (e.g. if two holes of the three-hole disc in Figure 1 shared a common vertex).
-We have now implemented a new algorithmic pipeline, described in detail in the Supplementary document, incorporating these changes to also allow flat sheets to be used as an input.
+The A-trail routing algorithm requires as input the local order of rotation of edges around the vertices, and for polyhedral graphs, this order can be obtained uniquely using a planar embedding algorithm.^[23] However, multiple planar embeddings may exist for the graph of a flat sheet (see Figure S1 in the Supporting Information).
+These embeddings will not share the cyclic ordering of edges in all vertices, and an A-trail route found in one embedding may not be an Atrail route for another embedding (see Figure S2).
+On the other hand, we can fetch the correct local rotation from the face descriptions in the mesh description file (PLY, see below) when the following two conditions are met: 1) all the faces must be described with a consistent orientation, either clockwise or counter-clockwise, as viewed from one side; 2) the design should not contain any vertex with two incident holes (for example, if two holes of the three-hole disc in Figure 1 shared a common vertex).
+We have now implemented a new algorithmic pipeline, described in detail in the Supporting Information, incorporating these changes to also allow flat sheets to be used as an input.